Vestibular implant: Extralabyrinthine approach

-Otolithic Organs (Saccule and Utricle)
+Otolithic organs

 To stimulate the otolithic organs, the electrode is placed in the vestibule, near the saccular region.
 The goal is to position the electrodes as close as possible to the saccular macula, leveraging vestibular anatomy to access otolithic nerve fibers.
 Recent studies have shown that direct stimulation of the otolithic organs can evoke vestibular electrically evoked compound action potentials (vECAPs) and vestibular evoked myogenic responses (VEMPs), confirming functional activation of these structures.

 This approach is especially relevant in projects like Bionic\VEST, where specific electrodes are placed to stimulate the saccule alongside the cochlear nerve, partially restoring vestibular function and improving postural stability in patients with bilateral vestibular loss.

 Stimulation configurations

 Many investigational systems use an active electrode near the target with a remote reference (return) electrode, functionally a monopolar configuration; some studies also examine bipolar configurations to enhance focality.
 Selection of return sites (e.g., common crus or distant reference) trades off spread of excitation, selectivity, and energy requirements.